oldben87/oldben87/README.md

 - 👋 Hi, I’m @oldben87
 - 👀 I’m interested in React, React-Native, Typescript, Node.js, GraphQL, Postgres.
 I would love to start up learning more about docker, kubernetes, and the whole micro-service architecture.
-Either AWS or GCP.
+Either in AWS or GCP.
-- 🌱 I’m currently learning, more functional programming & about to start Javascript game development, maybe with Phaser.js.
 - 💞️ I’m looking to collaborate on anything related to the above topics.

 - List of my projects: